Subjects:

 Now that all currents in the diagram are known, the resistance RB can be calculated.

 UBE is the voltage between the Base and the Emitter.
-Due to the conductive material in the transistor, there is always a voltage drop of 0,7 Volt between the points B and E.
+Due to the conductive material in the transistor, there is always a voltage drop of 0,7 Volt between points B and E.

 There are no standard resistors which are exactly 1,74k (Kilo-Ohm).
 A standard resistor with a different value must therefore be chosen.
 The choice must be made from the available resistors from the E12 series.